junhong420/junhong_WAD_Assignment1/README.md

 ## **Instructions:**<br>

-1. Create an app.js file for testing out the node module.<br>
+1. Create an `app.js` file for testing out the node module.<br>
-2. Copy the following codes below into the app.js that just created.
-Description of the function is shown in the code below that are commented. <br>
+2. Copy the following codes below into the `app.js` that just created.
+Description of the function is shown in the code below that are bulleted. <br>
 3. Start the node module by running `app.js`.<br>
-4. Type `node app.js` or `nodemon app.js` at the terminal to run.<br>
+4. Type `node app.js` or `nodemon app.js` at the terminal to run, if you have `nodemon` installed.<br>
-5. Then all the output will be shown after running the app.js.<br>
+5. Then all the output will be shown after running the `app.js`.<br>

 **Codes to copy and paste on app.js:**<br>

-//add this require sentence in order to test out the node module <br>
-//require is used to import from another js <br>
+- Add this require sentence in order to test out the node module (require is used to import from another js) <br>

 ```
 const hotelManagement = require("./junhong_hotelManagement.js");
 ```

-//function 1: add rooms<br>
+- **Function 1: Add rooms**<br>
-//enter the following console to add rooms with room number, type of room and the price for each room<br>
+- Enter the following console to add rooms with room number, type of room and the price for each room<br>

 ```
 console.log(hotelManagement.addRoom(201,'Single Room','$'+200));
 console.log(hotelManagement.addRoom(202,'Double Room','$'+300));
 console.log(hotelManagement.addRoom(203,'Deluxe Room','$'+600));
 ```

+^Rooms will be added

 //function 2: check total number of rooms<br>
 //enter the following console to check number of rooms added<br>